 - Vendor List

 We have two shows scheduled in 2017.
 Our summer show will be on Saturday, June 17 and our winter show will be on Friday, December 1.
 Both will be held at our usual venue, the Harrison Center for the Arts, just north of downtown Indianapolis.
-The application for the summer show is now live here.
+The application window for the summer show has now closed.
+Applicants will be notified of their status for the event by Monday, April 3.
 The application for the winter show will go live in late summer.

 Before applying, please be sure to read through our Vendor FAQ for the complete details of the event.
 Not sure if your work is right for our show?
 Check out some of the vendors we’ve worked with at past events; click on links to their sites below.